 If you avoid bananas because of their sugar content, think again.
-You are passing up a healthy snack that provides numerous vitamins and minerals, including fiber, potassium and vitamin C. When health organizations, such as the American Heart Association, recommend cutting back on sugar, they're talking about added sugars -- not the naturally occurring ones found in fruits.
+You're passing up a healthy snack that provides numerous vitamins and minerals, including fiber, potassium and vitamin C. When health organizations, such as the American Heart Association, recommend cutting back on sugar, they're talking about added sugars — not the naturally occurring sugars found in fruits.

 Sugar in Bananas

 A medium banana, measuring 7 to 7 7/8 inches long and weighing 118 grams, contains 14 grams of sugar.
 This amounts to about 53 percent of its total 105 calories.
 The sugar in bananas is primarily naturally occurring fructose, although glucose, sucrose and maltose are also present.

 Pure fructose added to products can cause elevated triglycerides when eaten in excess.
 However, when fructose occurs naturally — as in bananas — and comes with a bundle of nutrients and fiber, it's unlikely to cause problems.

 Read more: Is the Sugar in Fruit Bad for You?

 Americans consume about 17 teaspoons of added sugar per day, according to the University of California at San Francisco.
 These added sugars pad your diet with extra calories, which can cause weight gain and nutritional deficiencies as they replace more nutritious foods.